"The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown."—H. P. Lovecraft

 The walls of the house began to be engulfed with enormous flames of hell, and they spread to the corridor.

-I felt the comburent flames reach my feet, as I stood watching the infernal fire burn uncontrollably throughout the house.
+Samuel felt the comburent flames reach his feet, as he stood watching the infernal fire burn uncontrollably throughout the house.

 The appearance of Jeremiah Baines had changed from man to the daemon of Pandemonium.

-I ran out of the Victorian house, and toward the streets, where I noticed the throng of the people of Rock Island staring at me.
-They stood with phthartic eyes as well, and pointed their fingers at me.
+Samuel ran out of the Victorian house, and toward the streets, where he noticed the throng of the people of Rock Island staring at him.
+They stood with phthartic eyes as well, and pointed their fingers at him.

-The undertaker then began to follow me down the streets, with his intimidating hearse.
+Jeremiah Baines then began to follow him down the streets, with his intimidating hearse.

-The heat of the burning wheels I felt and smoke came out from the nostrils of the horses, as their forelocks illumined.
+The heat of the burning wheels he felt and smoke came out from the nostrils of the horses, as their forelocks illumined.
 The hearse was covered in bursting flames.